David Schilling comes ‘home’ to transform men’s tennis

 In researching the Big Red vacancy, Schilling was impressed by the leadership of President Adam Weinberg and the direction of the athletic department under Carney-DeBord.

-Schilling was a member of four consecutive NCAC title teams as a player and had a treasure chest of great memories from his time on The Hill.
+Schilling played on four consecutive NCAC title teams and had a treasure chest of great memories from his time on The Hill.

 “This is a special, special place for me,” he said.
 “There’s a great sense of community here.
 It just felt like I was coming home.”